Joseph F. Farley: Expansion of LORAN and ocean station duties

 As a result of increased air traffic after the war and heavier commercial shipping traffic the Ebasco Study recommended that the Coast Guard retain the responsibilities for LORAN stations and ocean stations that had been assumed during the war.
-The chains of LORAN stations maintained by the Coast Guard were modernized and the utilized by both aircraft and ships for navigation purposes.
+The chains of LORAN stations maintained by the Coast Guard were modernized and utilized by both aircraft and ships for navigation purposes.
 The ocean station program provided up-to-date weather information and search and rescue for both aircraft and ships in the Atlantic and Pacific oceans.
 The initial attempt by the Coast Guard to operate enough stations to satisfy the demands of the airlines and shipping industry failed because of manpower limitations required in the Coast Guard budgets.
 The situation changed with the USCGC Bibb rescue of the Bermuda Sky Queen, in September 1947.
 The Queen was a flying boat that was caught in gale-force winds that caused her to increase fuel consumption and as a result she could not reach her destination.
 The captain of the aircraft turned around and flew to the Bibb and successfully landed near the cutter.
 After a rescue lasting for several hours, all aboard the Queen were rescued without injury and Bibb was received in Boston to a hero's welcome.
 This demonstrated to Congress that the ocean station program was valuable to the fledgling trans-oceanic airline industry and funds were added to the Coast Guard budget to acquire the cutters and manpower needed to operate the program.
 At Farley's request, the Navy loaned a total of eighteen moth-balled 311 ft Casco–class seaplane tenders that would serve as ocean station cutters as well as two 339 ft cargo ships for supply of LORAN stations.
 The Army supplied three FS-class cargo ships for the same purpose.
 Farley was instrumental in establishing and maintaining both post-war plans for LORAN and ocean stations.
 Development of helicopters as a rescue vehicle continued during Farley's term as Commandant with the establishment of the Rotary Wing Development Unit at Coast Guard Air Station Elizabeth City, North Carolina.

 Later life and death

-After serving a total of 42 years in the Coast Guard, Admiral James F. Farley was relieved by Vice Admiral Merlin O'Neill at change of command ceremonies on 31 December 1949.
+After serving a total of 42 years in the Coast Guard, Admiral Farley was relieved by Vice Admiral Merlin O'Neill at change of command ceremonies on 31 December 1949.
 Farley retired officially on 1 January 1950.
 Farley died 25 November 1974 after a lengthy battle with esophageal cancer and is buried in Arlington National Cemetery.